TBSCG-USA/code-challenge-java/README.md

 ## Instructions

 You can import the code into eclipse as a java project.
 Run the BobTest.java file as a java application, and make all of the tests pass.
 To do this, you will want to modify Bob.java to meet the requirements listed above.
-Note that this short challenge doesnt use or require a testing framework.
+Note that this short challenge doesn't use or require a testing framework.
 When all of the tests are passing and you are happy with your code, submit your Bob.java.

 The goal is to work towards a solution that is as readable and expressive as you can make it.
 Do not modify the BobTest.java class.